chiknas/SwanCloudServer/README.md

 ### <ins>Security('production' only)</ins>

-1. security.api.keys = api keys that the server will trust and server content to when 'production' profile is enabled. syntax example: `security.api.keys = {'key 1', 'key 2'}`
+1. GMAIL_ADMIN_ACCOUNTS = Comma separated list of gmail accounts that have access to this system.
+Everyone else is kicked out.
+   Security is handled with OAuth2 and Google.

+2. OAUTH2_CLIENT_ID = Client ID taken from https://console.cloud.google.com/apis/credentials you have setup for your
+   app.

+3. OAUTH2_CLIENT_SECRET = Client Secret taken from https://console.cloud.google.com/apis/credentials you have setup for
+   your app.

-2. server.ssl.key-store = the path where the keystore is located. only PKCS12 key-stores are allowed.
+4. server.ssl.key-store = the path where the keystore is located. only PKCS12 key-stores are allowed.

-2. server.ssl.key-alias = the alias of the key to look for in your certificate
+5. server.ssl.key-alias = the alias of the key to look for in your certificate

-3. server.ssl.key-store-password = the password used to generate the keystore
+6. server.ssl.key-store-password = the password used to generate the keystore

 ## Useful commands